-int mpfr_snprintf (char buf, size_t n, const char template, ...)
-[Function] int mpfr_vsnprintf (char buf, size_t n, const char template, va_list ap) [Function] Form a null-terminated string corresponding to the optional arguments under the control of the template string template, and print it in buf.
+Form a null-terminated string corresponding to the optional arguments under the control of the template string template, and print it in buf.
 If n is zero, nothing is written and buf may be a null pointer, otherwise, the n-1 first characters are written in buf and the n-th is a null character.
-Return the number of characters that would have been written had n be sufficiently large, not counting the terminating null character, or a negative value if an error occurred.
+Return the number of characters that would have been written had n been sufficiently large, not counting the terminating null character, or a negative value if an error occurred.

-int mpfr_asprintf (char str, const char template, ...)
-[Function] int mpfr_vasprintf (char str, const char template, va_list ap) [Function] Write their output as a null terminated string in a block of memory allocated using the current allocation function.
+''' int mpfr_asprintf (char str, const char template, ...)
+[Function] int mpfr_vasprintf (char str, const char template, va_list ap) [Function] Write their output as a null terminated string in a block of memory allocated using the allocation function (see Section 4.7 [Memory Handling], page 11).
 A pointer to the block is stored in str.
 The block of memory must be freed using mpfr_free_str.
-The return value is the number of characters written in the string, excluding the null-terminator, or a negative value if an error occurred.
+The return value is the number of characters written in the string, excluding the null-terminator, or a negative value if an error occurred, in which case the contents of str are undefined. '''